 Provide a link to your website.
 This may be the same as the website in your SmartSimple profile.
+This link should clearly, succinctly provide evidence that you meet the criteria as a professional artist listed above.

 Written Text

 In the text box, explain how you meet the criteria for a professional artist, collective, or arts organization according to the definition in the guidelines.